LucaDeSiena/MuRAT/README.md

 ------------

+*Clustering.tif*: This figure shows all rays used on the map (black, discarded) against those after declustering (red).

 *Qc_Analysis__.tif*, *PD_Analysis__.tif*, and *CN_Analysis__.tif*

 Three figures to evaluate the appropriate peak-delay and coda inputs.
 Read the documentation for further clarifications.

-*L_curve__.fig*: L-curves and cost functions (depending on the inversion method) for the Qc and Q inversions necessary to set the damping parameters.
+*L_curve__.fig*: L-curves for the Qc and Q inversions necessary to set the damping parameters.
 The user can ask for a prompt or set the damping parameters.

-*Qc_analysis__*: Relationship between coda attenuation and frequency.
+They only appear when using a Tikhonov inversion.

 *Velocity_model.fig*: The 3D velocity model is also available as a figure in Matlab format.
 They can be loaded in Matlab and show the vertical and horizontal slices defined in *Figures Sections*.